 Thoughts from people who have lived at the Bhavana Society

-To give you a more personal idea of what people experience by living at the Bhavana Society, we offer these reflections.
+To give you a more personal idea of what people experience by living at the Bhavana Society, past lay residents offer these reflections:

 While at Bhavana I learned a lot about the Buddha’s teachings.
 But, looking back, I think the most important thing is that I gained confidence in the teachings of the Buddha as the way to end suffering.
 I think I learned this from being in the presence of monks and nuns who were practicing intensely and seeing how they relate to the world.
 This was not something I could have absorbed from a book.
 My time at Bhavana has continued to impact my life.
 Sometimes when I’m feeling confused or regretful, I think of the work I’ve done at Bhavana and I feel better knowing that I have contribute to a place that helps people be free from suffering.